markgbeckett/jupiter_ace/mpf-i/README.md

 A popular add-on for the Micro Professor was a small thermal printer called the PRT-MPF-IP printer.
 A key advantage of the printer was the ability to have more than the six characters of the LED display visible at once -- the printer software (supplied on a ROM) included both a Z80 disassembler and a memory-dump utility, which made it much easier to check and debug your code.

-I have also ported the printer software to run on the Minstrel 4th, exploiting the mostly unused 24x32 charater display of the Minstrel 4th to act as a virtual printer.
+I have also ported the printer software to run on the Minstrel 4th (ROM-based version, only), exploiting the mostly unused 24x32 charater display of the Minstrel 4th to act as a virtual printer.

 The disassebler and memory-dump utility work as described in the manual, with a couple of exceptions: